Should You Incorporate Your Business?

 Here’s our straightforward advice: Take your time establishing yourself as an individual agent before starting your own company or choosing its structure.
 Once you build a solid book of clients and recruit a few good agents to your downline, you can think about taking the next step.
 Good luck!

-This article is meant to offer general guidance, not legal advice.
+Editor’s Note: This post is meant to offer general guidance, not legal advice.
 You should talk to your appropriate state office for complete requirements on starting a business.
 A tax attorney or CPA can also be helpful in determining the best structure for your company.

 Share Post